jellyfin-archive/jellyfin-docs/general/server/media/shows.md

 ## Show Extras

-Show extras, sometimes called specials, can be added in the `Series 00` folder.
+Show extras, sometimes called specials, can be added in the `Season 00` folder.
+If supported by your metadata provider those files will be matched.
 In case your metadata provider does not provide information about the extra, it is recommended to use a name which describes the content of the special instead of naming it `Episode S00Exy.mkv`.
-This is done to avoid wrong metadata being pulled for the extra.
+This is done to avoid wrong metadata being pulled for the extra and to provide a proper presentation.

 > [!NOTE]
 > Episode numbering for specials may vary from metadata provider to metadata provider.